Our Guides

 Our Philosophy

-• Expertise: In accordance with the previous point, seek advice from people who are knowledgeable enough to appreciate the most minute differences between outlets of the same category—a skill honed by the most fervent of connoisseurs who visit hundreds of establishments serving the same dish.
+• Expertise: In accordance with the previous point, we seek advice from people who are knowledgeable enough to appreciate the most minute differences between outlets of the same category—a skill honed by the most fervent of connoisseurs who visit dozens of establishments serving the same dish.

 • Notoriety: Fame, history, or age do not necessarily equate to good food.
 Just because a restaurant is famous does not mean it is the best in its category or class.
 In fact, fame can often negatively impact the quality of a restaurant.

 • Experience: To quote the respected epicurean Margaret Lam, “people change, nature changes, supply chains change—restaurants evolve and devolve.
 Just because it once was, does not mean it still is.
 This prevents using common or past knowledge to write about restaurants.”
-Use your own palate as the ultimate measure of quality, and be cautious when reading articles or guides, particularly from major publications, as writers rarely visit all of the places they recommend.
+Use your own palate as the ultimate measure of quality, and be wary of articles, particularly from major publications, by writers who have only visited a given city a handful of times or less and possess, at best, an incomplete knowledge of local cuisine.

 • Service: Hospitality and service standards can vary greatly between cultures.
 Avoid making judgements of a restaurant based on foreign hospitality standards or preconceived notions of what an experience should be.
 Rather, evaluate the service based on the standards within that particular culture.